oxsecurity/megalinter/.github/CONTRIBUTING.md

 > Command | Description
 > --- | ---
 > /build | Updates the Dockerfile, documentation, and other files from the yml descriptors
-> /build [ref=...]| Same as /build, but executes workflow in any branch using the ref named argument.
+> /build [ref=…]| Same as /build, but executes workflow in any branch using the ref named argument.
 The reference can be a branch, tag, or a commit SHA.
 This can be useful to test workflows in PR branches before merging.
 > /help | Returns this help message

 ### Without write access